Surgery for womb cancer

 Removing the cancer

-A total hysterectomy is the most common surgery carried out for womb cancer.
-The cervix, womb and fallopian tubes are removed.
+A total hysterectomy is the most common surgery for womb cancer.
+The womb and cervix are removed.

 Will I get side-effects from surgery?